 Tips: It's very important to take out a day in three months to track your content marketing metrics that prove that your efforts are working.
 Measuring the performance of content helps maximize sales leads, conversions, and return on investment.
 You can implement measurement techniques to identify what's working, discover areas where improvements can be made, and concentrate on more impactful efforts.
 According to research from the Content Marketing Institute, among the most successful content marketers, however, 72% report their organization measures content marketing ROI.

 To start, first decide on which content marketing metrics are most important to you; is it sales, website traffic, exposure and reach, or leads?
 Then, tie your results to these metrics and the amount you spent creating content that generated either a positive or negative uplift.
-According to SEMRush, there are nine metrics to measure, they are:
+According to SEMRush, there are 10 metrics to measure:

 - Social shares